 The Pope's Cologne by Excelsis Fine Fragrances: An Homage to Pie IX (Mid to Late 1800's - 2006) {Perfume Review & Musings} {Men's Cologne} {Celebrity Fragrance}

-The recipe at any rate ended up in the printed form in an edition of an American cookbook from Maryland published in 1963, in the tradition of these books that contained all sorts of recipes good to be used on the skin, the hair, the teeth, the bed-sheets and what not, and of course, including for the satisfaction of the household’s appetites.
-Fred Hass told us that,
+The recipe, at any rate, ended up in the printed form in an edition of an American cookbook from Maryland published in 1963 in the tradition of these books containing all sorts of recipes versatile enough to be used on the skin, the hair, the teeth, the bed-sheets, and what not, side by side with actual cooking recipes.
+Fred Hass told The Scented Salamander by writing that,

 “About 12 years ago my sister sent me an old cook book that had been published over and over by a Women's League in Maryland.
 In the back of this book were formulae for making stain remover, silver polish, for getting fleas off your dog, and a section on fragrances: sachets, pomanders and, it jumped off the page at me, "The Pope's Cologne".
 So I decided I would make some and it was very nice.
 I said to myself, "Someday I'll make it and sell it."
 So a couple years ago I started reading about perfumery, became fascinated with it and started making The Pope's Cologne.
 I had no background in perfumery but have practiced in general practice as a physician for almost forty years.